numpy/numpy/doc/source/user/how-to-verify-bug.rst

 altered.

 **********************************************************
-2. Install the NumPy version in which the bug was reported
+2. install the NumPy version in which the bug was reported
 **********************************************************

 The report references NumPy version 1.18.4, so that is the version you need to